juvinious/dmgc-attiny/README.md

   - Right to Left - Same as LTR, but going in the opposite direction
   - Center Out - Same as LTR, but starting from right and select and going outward
   - Out to Center - Same as LTR, but starting at up and A
+  - Random - Randomizes the order of the cycling as LTR

 ![Breathing Example](https://i.imgur.com/EliZcfa.gif)